slingshot-ai/examples/face-age-prediction/README.md

 Select the project you want to work on: dishani_mnist
 > face-age-prediction
-gpt-exps
 ```

 ### 1. Dataset download and upload as an Artifact

 For training, we are going to use the [APPA-REAL dataset](https://chalearnlap.cvc.uab.cat/dataset/26/description/).
 You can download this dataset on your local machine at any location temporarily.

 Use the command below to upload the dataset to our project as an artifact.
 This lets us access it freely at any point just by referencing the tag used to upload.

 ```
-$ slingshot artifact upload appa-real-release --tag appa-real-dataset
+$ slingshot artifact upload appa_real_dataset --tag appa-real-dataset
 ```

 ### 2. Push code to your Slingshot environment

 We have provided a training script along with the dataloader (for the APPA-REAL dataset) to get you started.
 In the script, we have fine-tuned the ResNet-18 model (and the fully connected layers modified for our problem statement) with the pre-trained weights.
 Using this model along with the default hyperparameters, you will observe a Mean Absolute Error (MAE) of ~5.

 **An exercise for the readers:**

 ResNet-18 is a pretty small model considering the high parameter-sized models currently available.
 You can swap this out with a larger model and report if MAE reduces or saturates after a certain point.

 You can pull the repo and push the code to Slingshot using the following command: